GabriFila/app-sagra-pesto/README.md

   )
 }
 ```
+<div style="page-break-after: always;"></div>

 #### domain/
 - [ ] HomePage

 HomePage (userRoles)
-- display a link buttons for each app route reachable by user based on userRoles
+- display a link buttons for each route reachable by user based on userRoles
 - if userRole is empty show message to go to superAdmin and give role

 #### domain/login